terrillmoore/conduit-mfg/HOWTO-MASS-PROVISION.md

 19. Edit the `hosts` file(s) to merge in the `hosts_new` info.

-20. Get the list of hosts to be provisioned into a variable:
+20. Get the list of hosts to be provisioned into a variable, for example:

     ```shell
     NEWHOSTS="$(sed -ne '1,/^\[test/d' -e 's/^\([^ \t][^ \t]*\).*$/\1/p' ../../../org-ttn-ithaca-gateways/inventory/hosts_new)"